srl-labs/containerlab/docs/manual/nodes.md

 ### runtime

 By default containerlab nodes will be started by `docker` container runtime.
-Besides that, containerlab has experimental support for `podman`, `containerd`, and `ignite` runtimes.
+Besides that, containerlab has experimental support for `podman`, and `ignite` runtimes.

 It is possible to specify a global runtime with a global `--runtime` flag, or set the runtime on a per-node basis: